 Are you ready to take the first step in your creative career?
-We can’t wait to hear from you.

 The process for submitting your application is different depending on your study level and where you’re applying from.
 Read on for more information about key dates and steps to applying to Norwich University of the Arts.